NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 #### Simple Linear Regression Prediction Models: [Code Notebook](https://github.com/NaseemaO/Air_Quality_Predictions_in_Beijing.git\tree\main\LinearR_Single_Variable.ipynb)

 Data Exploration by performing Linear Regression Prediction Models with Single Features using 2 different cleansed datasets:
-1. Null values dropped
+1. NAN values dropped
-2. Null values filled with the Median Values of their respective columns
+2. NAN values filled with the Median Values of their respective columns

 Conclusion:
-* Dataset 2 with the Null values filled with Median values may add more bias to results.
+* Dataset 2 with the NAN values filled with Median values may add more bias to results.
-* Decided to proceed the remainder of the project using Dataset 1 (data_drop.csv, and data_drop2.csv) for the remainder of the Project.
+* Decided to proceed with the remainder of the project using Dataset 1 (data_drop.csv, and data_drop2.csv) for the remainder of the Project.

 Data Sample: